faegheh8114/advanced_chatbot/README.md

 Possible improvements for future versions:

-- Make the matching clearer and more understandable when the chatbot replies to users
+First, I would try to develop the matching so it's clear and understandable when it's texting to users.

-- Improve the intent dataset and add a proper semantic matching layer using sentence embeddings, to handle more complex     paraphrases that rule-based matching may miss
+A good next step would be to improve the intent dataset and add a proper semantic matching layer using sentence embeddings.
+This would help the chatbot handle more complex paraphrases that rule-based matching may miss.

-- Move conversation state from the current in-memory store to something like Redis, if deploying with multiple workers or if conversations need to persist
+I would also move the conversation state from the current in-memory store to something like Redis if I wanted to deploy it with multiple workers or keep conversations persistent.

-I wouldn't replace the whole system with an LLM right away — I'd start by making the parts of the current architecture that cause problems more reliable and able to handle more load.
+So I wouldn't replace the whole system with an LLM right away.
+I would start by making the parts of the current architecture that are causing problems more reliable and able to handle more work.
 ## What I Learned

 The hardest part of this project was the intent-matching logic itself.
 I started out assuming simple text comparison would be enough, but quickly realized how much people vary their phrasing compared to what's actually stored in the intents file.
 I rewrote the matching logic several times trying to balance two things that pull in opposite directions: catching different phrasings of the same question, without opening the door to wrong matches.